sarr-io/srcpool/README.md

 | `release-mac` | There **have not** been any releases yet.|
 | `beta-linux` | There **have not** been any betas yet.|
 | `release-linux` | There **have not** been any releases yet.|
-##### It is actively in development.
+##### Srcpool is actively in development.
 Please check back often to update your core window and/or other files.

 ## Take a look!
 ![b3a5ee1b-a5a4-4287-ad43-e65d3fe7dc05 sketchpad](https://user-images.githubusercontent.com/49985341/137650578-02a4d696-3135-4726-84fb-72f685580dda.png)